 Medical Plan Choices: Benefits eligible employees may choose from two plan designs - Plan A or Plan C, a Qualified High Deductible Health Plan (QHDHP) that comes with either a Health Savings Account (HSA) or Health Reimbursement Account (HRA).
 Both Plans are administered by either Aetna or Blue Cross Blue Shield of Kansas and include coverage for preventive care and prescription drug coverage provided through Caremark.

-Dental Plan: Any employee covered under the medical plan is automatically enrolled in employer paid single dental coverage.
+Dental Plan: Employees covered under the Medical plan have the option of enrolling in single dental coverage or opting out.
 Those employees covering dependents under the medical plan may also elect to cover these dependents on the dental plan for an additional premium.
 The dental plan includes coverage for preventive services, restorations, and limited orthodontic coverage.

 Vision Plan: The vision plan is a voluntary program and may be selected even if the benefits eligible employee and their dependents are not enrolled in the state’s medical coverage.
 Employees may select from either the Basic or Enhanced vision plans that include coverage for lenses, frames, and contacts.